 Rideable Seasons: Ape Canyon to Plains of Abraham (summer & early fall) Lewis River (all year)

 Mount St. Helens erupted in 1980, leaving a drastically changed landscape that visitors can explore today.
 Ape Canyon to Plains of Abraham, a 20.4-mile out-and-back with 2,700 feet of climbing, showcases both the aftermath of the blast and the diversity of environments surrounding Mount St. Helens.
-Climb singletrack through the dense forest of Ape Canyon to a handsome ridgeline with unparalleled mountain vistas and then the barren lava fields of Mount St. Helens.
-Parking at the Ape Canyon Trailhead requires a Northwest Forest Pass or National Forest Day Pass ($5).
+Climb singletrack through the dense forest of Ape Canyon to a ridgeline with unparalleled mountain vistas.
+Parking at the Ape Canyon Trailhead requires a Northwest Forest Pass or National Forest Day Pass.

-The Lewis River Trail is another favorite ride in the area but for different reasons.
+The Lewis River Trail is another favorite ride in the area.
 The 19.2 miles of singletrack plunge into old-growth forest past waterfalls along the striking Lewis River.
 There are some punchy climbs, technical sections, and cliff exposure, but nothing that an intermediate rider couldn’t walk.
-The trail can be ridden as an out-and-back, or as a one-way trail with a DIY shuttle drop.
+The trail can be ridden as an out-and-back or as a one-way trail with a DIY shuttle drop.
 To set up a shorter ride, drop a car at one of the trail accesses along the way to shuttle back to the start.
-Because of its popularity, parking reservations are required at Lewis River from June through September.
+Due to its popularity, parking reservations are required at Lewis River from mid-June to Labor Day.

 Leavenworth/Wenatchee